Solaseed Air: History

-The airline was established as "Pan Asia Airlines" in 1997 as the fourth airline established in a deregulated Japanese market.
-In August 1998, the airline's corporate name was changed to "Skynet Asia Airways Co., Ltd." before operations commenced in July 2002.
+The airline was established as Pan Asia Airlines in 1997 as the fourth airline established in a deregulated Japanese market.
+In August 1998, the airline's corporate name was changed to "Skynet Asia Airways Co., Ltd." before operations commenced in July 2002 as Skynet Asia Airways.
 The airline rebranded as "Solaseed Air" in July 2011, and the change of its legal corporate name to "Solaseed Air Inc." followed in December 2015.

 In May 2021, Solaseed Air and Air Do announced their intentions to merge as a result of operating difficulties during the COVID-19 pandemic.
 The new holding company for both airlines, RegionalPlus Wings, was officially established on October 3, 2022.

 Corporate affairs

 Solaseed Air's head office is on the second floor of the Miyazaki Airport Building (宮崎空港ビル, Miyazaki Kūkō Biru) in Miyazaki, Miyazaki Prefecture, Japan.
 Its headquarters previously occupied different facilities in Miyazaki City, including the SNA Center (SNAセンター SNA Sentā) in the Again Building (アゲインビル, Agein Biru) in Miyazaki.